Skip to content

 Sarah — Founder, Paonia Food Movement

 I grew up in Glenwood Springs, Colorado, surrounded by the mountains and landscapes of the Western Slope.
-I later studied Environmental Studies and Geography in Boulder and spent five years working for the National Oceanic and Atmospheric Administration.
+I later studied Environmental Studies and Geography at the University of Colorado in Boulder and spent five years working for the National Oceanic and Atmospheric Administration.
 I worked repairing and building air sampling equipment which was installed onto small planes to collect air samples used to monitor the carbon cycle and greenhouse gases.

 For the next four years I traveled the West working on farms through WWOOF, living out of my Prius and learning how to grow food, build earthen structures, and live simply.
 I worked on farms and retreat centers across Colorado, Oregon, California, Hawaii, and New Mexico, searching for a place that felt like home.